Updated June 18, 2019

 Cost—Winner: Depends

-Betterment also offers an optional Premium service to those with $100,000 or more at a 0.40% annual fee.
-The Premium service gives you unlimited access to financial experts.
-The cost is more, but being able to get personalized professional advice may be worth it.
+Betterment also offers a Premium service to those with a balance of $100,000 or more at a 0.65% annual fee.
+This service gives you unlimited access to financial experts.
+It may cost a bit more, but if you're looking for more of a human touch with your investments, it may be worth it.

-Betterment gives a discount for high-balance investors.
+Betterment also gives a discount for high-balance investors.
 For clients with over $2 million, the portion above $2 million gets a 0.10% fee discount.
-So the Basic service will cost only 0.15% and the Premium 0.30%.
+Essentially, this means that the Basic service will only charge you a 0.15% annual fee and the Premium service will only cost 0.30%.

 Minimum Deposit—Winner: Betterment

-Betterment has no minimum deposit to get started.
-This is great for beginners without a lot to invest or even those unsure about using the service.
+With Betterment, there's no minimum deposit to get started.
+This makes it great for beginners that don't have a lot to invest or are unsure about using the service.

-Wealthfront has a minimum deposit of $500.
-This is still a very low amount compared to other robo-advisors.
-It's not such a big deal, but you still have to be fairly sure to commit the cash.
+On the other hand, Wealthfront requires a minimum deposit of $500.
+It's still a relatively low amunt compared to other robo advisors, but you still have to be certain about the service to commit the cash.

 Account Types—Winner: Depends